cashapp/misk-web/RELEASING.md

 - **Note:** member level may not actually be high enough to publish, needs further testing whether publish permissions are only available at Admin or Owner level.
 - On your development machine, run `$ npm login` to authorize your local environment with publish permissions.

-## Docker Setup

-- Create a [Docker Hub](https://hub.docker.com/) user and request access to the [squareup](https://cloud.docker.com/u/squareup) organization.
-You will then have publish rights to the [squareup/misk-web](https://cloud.docker.com/u/squareup/repository/docker/squareup/misk-web) image used to build all Misk-Web tabs.
-- On your development machine, run `$ docker login` to authorize your local environment with publish permissions.

 ## Rush: Setup

 - `@misk` packages are in a directory managed by [Rush](https://rushjs.io/).
 This allows coordinated version releases and iterative builds among other headache saving features.